Run the whole Data Agent on your own infrastructure.

 For deployments behind a firewall with no internet egress.
 The self-hosted build can run with a local LLM (Ollama, vLLM-served Llama, etc.) and zero outbound calls.

-For high-volume workloads where the managed per-workspace tier doesn't fit.
+For heavy, steady workloads where the managed per-workspace tier does not fit.
 Run it on your own hardware, pay your own LLM bill, no per-workspace overhead.

 How to self-host